Accessing leave during COVID-19

 - For eligibility criteria 4 or 5, the leave will be granted if it does not pose operational hardship based on the demands of operations and the available staffing (taking into account employees currently on leave and employees previously authorized to take leave).
 If approving the leave would cause operational hardship, the manager will attempt to accommodate the leave as soon as possible relative to when the request was made.
 The request will be given priority over requests for vacation leave.

 Provides up to a maximum of 80 hours of paid administrative leave (prorated for less than 40 hour schedules) for certain COVID related reasons.
 This leave is available to non-represented employees and for members of unions which have signed the Memorandum of Agreement.
-To request paid administrative leave for COVID related reasons, use the Paid Administrative Leave – COVID form.
+This leave provides a maximum of 80 hours and does not allow for an additional 80 hours in 2021.
+To request paid administrative leave for COVID-related reasons, use the Paid Administrative Leave – COVID form.

 Where permitted, an employee may adjust the time period in which they complete each day’s required work hours to help them better manage the competing demands on their time.
 For example, instead of a standard 8 a.m. to 5 p.m. work schedule, an employee may be permitted to adjust their schedule to 6 a.m. to 10:30 a.m. and 3:30 p.m. to 7 p.m. five days a week.
 Employees may also be permitted to adjust their schedule to work a different number of hours on each day of the week as long as they complete their regular 35- or 40-hour work week.